OfekRainish/OfekRainish_notebook/_posts/2025-04-02-bioinformatics deseq2.md

 VST transforms the count data so that the variance (spread of the data) is no longer dependent on the mean (the average expression level).
 This means that, after applying VST, genes with both high and low expression will have similar variability, making them easier to compare.

-note: we already did this transformation hen we initialy checked the data in a PCA plot (we called it vcd).
+**Note**: we already did this transformation hen we initialy checked the data in a PCA plot (we called it vcd).

 ### NMDS plot